Technology and Science as Ideology

 Max Weber used the concept of rationalization to describe the impact of scientific and technological progress on the institutional framework of modernizing societies.
 This is a common interest among sociologists who have tried to conceptually capture institutional change driven by the expansion of rational action subsystems.

 Talcott Parsons has attempted to systematically represent the decisions between alternative value orientations made by subjects in their actions, regardless of cultural or historical context.
-However, his list of four pairs of alternative value orientations: affectivity versus affective neutrality, particularism versus universalism, ascription versus achievement, and diffuseness versus specificity, is actually designed to analyze the historical change from traditional to modern society and reflects dominant attitudes during the transition.
+His list of four pairs of alternative value orientations: affectivity versus affective neutrality, particularism versus universalism, ascription versus achievement, and diffuseness versus specificity, is actually designed to analyze the historical change from traditional to modern society and reflects dominant attitudes during the transition.

 Habermas suggests a different categorization based on the fundamental distinction between work (or rational action) and interaction.
 Work refers to instrumental or rational behavior guided by technical rules or strategic thinking.
 Work relies on empirical knowledge and produces conditional predictions about events, while interaction is based on analytical knowledge and derives value systems and general principles.